Perturbative analysis of the three gluon vertex in different gauges at one-loop: Three-Gluon Vertex

-Bose symmetry with respect to the three legs requires that $\GL$ reverses sign under the interchange of the corresponding Lorentz indices and momenta (recall that the color factor $f^{abc}$ has been factored out); this, in turn, imposes the following relations under the exchange of arguments~\cite{Ball:1980ax}
+Bose symmetry with respect to the three legs requires that $\GL$ reverses sign under the interchange of the corresponding Lorentz indices and momenta (recall that the color factor $f^{abc}$ has been factored out); this, in turn, imposes the following relations under the exchange of arguments~\cite{Ball:1980ax} \bea

-In addition, Bose symmetry furnishes the following relations between different form factors~\cite{Ball:1980ax}
+\eea In addition, Bose symmetry furnishes the following relations between different form factors~\cite{Ball:1980ax}

-As in the cases of the BC and DOT basis, we consider the conversion between different basis.
-In appendix~\ref{D-A} we show the expressions to go from the DOT to AFFP basis.
+As in the cases of the BC and DOT representations, we consider the conversion between different decompositions of the vertex.
+In appendix~\ref{D-A} we show the expressions to go from the DOT to AFFP representations.